Fillers: Questions to Ask Before Choosing an Injector

 Here's where things get a bit more technical.
 Ask how much filler they plan to use and whether they build gradually.
 Overfilling rarely happens in one session by accident.
 It's usually a decision.

-For a more detailed look at which fillers are officially approved and how they're evaluated, you can check this FDA-approved dermal fillers overview.
+Clear, thoughtful answers here tend to correlate with better outcomes.
+For a detailed look at which fillers are officially approved and how they're evaluated, the FDA's dermal fillers overview is a useful reference.

 Questions About Results and Expectations